 The Public Libraries Section strives to extend the effectiveness of library services and librarians in ensuring equal information access and availability of literary and cultural resources.
 This section also provides a list of public librarians that are happy to serve as mentors to other public librarians.

-Vice-President: Lara Keenan
+President: Lara Keenan

 Technical Services Section